Ryzeson/Running-App/Documentation/project_summary.md

 ## password_reset_tokens
 This table has a composite key consisting of a user_id, a foreign key of the users table's id attribute, and a (hashed) password reset token.
 This table's key is more than just user_id, because a user can request a password reset link multiple times, which would create multiple records in the database.
 Each of these will have a unique reset token that is contained in the password reset link, though.
 This table also has a timestamp that is 15 minutes after the token was generated.
 The application will check to see if this token is not exipred before allowing the user to reset their password.
 This is added as a security measure, because while the tokens are made sufficiently long and entropic, we wouldn't want a potential hacker to have unlimited time to try and brute force the code contained in a password reset link.

-# User management

-## Session management

-## Forgot Password

-### bcrypt
-This library helps to hash passwords.
-You can even specify the number of "salt" rounds you want applied, depending on the complexity needed.
-I need to do more research about how different hashing methods, and how this works under the hood.

 # General Concepts

 ## Error Handling